What You Will Learn

 You will need to run a Linux VMware image supplied at the training event on your laptop for the hands-on exercises that will be performed in class.
 Some familiarity and comfort with Linux and entering commands via the command line will facilitate your experience with the hands-on exercises.

 Host Operating System: Latest version of Windows 10, macOS 10.15.x or later, or Linux that also can install and run VMware virtualization products described below.
+Note: Apple systems using the M1 processor cannot perform the necessary virtualization at this time and cannot be used for this course.
 It is necessary to fully update your host operating system prior to the class to ensure you have the right drivers and patches installed to utilize the latest USB 3.0 devices.
 Those who use a Linux host must also be able to access exFAT partitions using the appropriate kernel or FUSE modules.
 You also must have 8 GB of RAM or higher for the VM to function properly in the class, in addition to at least 60 gigabytes of free hard disk space.

 Download and install either VMware Workstation Pro 15.5.x, VMware Player 15.5.x or Fusion 11.5.x or higher versions before class.
 If you do not own a licensed copy of VMware Workstation or Fusion, you can download a free 30-day trial copy from VMware.
 VMware will send you a time-limited serial number if you register for the trial at their website.